 It seems only appropriate that I kick off this series with my first attempt at candor – I am the first interview!

-Rather than attempt to write this post in a typical question-and-answer format (which would be really awkward) I’ll simply start at the beginning…
+Rather than attempt to write this post in a typical question-and-answer format, I’ll simply start at the beginning…

 Both of my parents were born and raised on O’ahu.
 My dad is an intimidating-looking lovable man, ex-Navy, worked for Honolulu Police Department, and spent most of his younger days on a surfboard.
 My mom is easily the most beautiful person I know.
 A Waimanalo girl who danced hula for Kodak, she is a self-taught kitchen master and my all-time favorite chef (even though she used to eat avocados with sugar – I forgive you, mom.)

 For many reasons they chose to move to Southern California.
-I was born in Orange County and have lived here for most of my life, aside from childhood summers spent with family in Hawai’i nei, and a brief stay in Washington DC where I worked for the National Archives and Records Administration, but I’ll save that story for another time.
+I was born in Orange County and have lived here for most of my life, aside from childhood summers spent with family in Hawai’i nei, and a brief stay in Washington DC where I worked for the National Archives and Records Administration – I’ll save that story for another time.

 As the first person in my family born on the mainland, growing up proved to be both exciting and challenging at the same time.
 I was fortunate to attend private schools with small class sizes (my 3rd grade class had 11 kids) so I benefited from a lot of individualized attention.

-It wasn’t until 6th or 7th grade that I realized I was the only Pacific Islander among my peers, who were mostly Caucasian.
+It wasn’t until 6th or 7th grade that I realized I was the only Pacific Islander among my peers.
 My two closest friends just happened to be a hapa-Japanese girl and the only Filipina.
 Still, I was the only one with a curly, unmanageable mane.
 I did everything to change or hide my hair because I didn’t know how to tame it.
 No access to ceramic straighteners = a clothing iron and a terry-cloth towel with fried hair and a burned forehead.

 High school was a culture shock because I started my very first public school.
 Even surrounded by 2,000 students I felt like I stood out, and not in a good way.
 While my teen years exposed me more to ethnic and racial diversity, there still weren’t any other Islanders in sight.